 Stress can make our menopause experience unpleasant.
 When menopause and stress collide, they make menopause symptoms worse.

-Stress is healthy as it activates hormones like adrenaline and cortisol.
+Stress is not a bad thing at all, as it activates hormones like adrenaline and cortisol.
 These hormones increase blood flow and optimize body functions and as a result, keeps your body active.

 But when we’re stressed 24/7, we may overload on stress hormones, which can wear out our body functions.
 In addition, cortisol and adrenaline suppresses the production of our female hormones.